lia-simeone/coding-basics/Unix_notes.md

 `tail` works the same but starting t the end

 > tells the shell to redirect the output to the filename that proceeds (will create or overwrite - think about logs for shell scripts)
+>> will append the output to an existing script

 A vertical bar | is called a pipe and tells the shell to use the output of the command on the left side as input to the command on the right